 Below the halocline, around 100 feet down, is a cloud of hydrogen sulfur.
 This makes for a murky, eerie sight as you pass through it, made even more so by the floating detritus-like branches and fallen rocks that can loom out of the gloom.
 A small distance beneath this layer is the rocky bottom of the first cavern.

 The light show in El Pit

 The halocline and acid cloud layers lend some serious interest to the dive.
 But the light which penetrates the cavern from the top right down to the cloud layer 100 feet beneath is truly awe-inspiring.
 Best seen on sunny days and admired from some distance below the surface, the view is one of the best to be found cave diving in Mexico.

 Q. How long is the dive?

-A. These days, very easy.
+A. Very easy.
 There are some nice stairs leading down into the water and a small area of decking to enable easier access.
 A rope and pulley system ensure that equipment can be raised and lowered out independently.
-It’s considered polite tip the person providing this service.
+It’s considered polite to tip the person providing this service.

 Tanks: 1 dive

-Calcification: Advance open water or show proof that you heave done deep dives.
+Certification: Advanced open water or show proof that you have done deep dives.